-CLINICAL/LAB INFORMATION
+SCHOOL OF NURSING GENERAL CLINICAL/LAB INFORMATION

-- 7. CPR certification: (refer to SON Policy 3.40).
-Prior to clinical experience in the first semester of junior year, students must submit documentation of current certification for basic life support for the healthcare provider.
-Courses approved by the American Heart Association and American Red Cross meet this requirement.
-Students will be offered a CPR certification class by the School of Nursing.
-This certification will be valid for 2 years.
-Each student is responsible for submitting verification of continuous certification through graduation from the School of Nursing. - 8.
-Latex Exposure: Students will likely be exposed to latex during their time in the NDSU nursing program.
-The SON tries to limit latex exposure, including providing latex-free gloves; however, a latex-free environment is not guaranteed in the simulation lab, skills lab, or clinical sites.
+Students will likely be exposed to latex during their time in the NDSU nursing program.
+The SON tries to limit latex exposure including providing latex-free gloves; however, a latex-free environment is not guaranteed in the simulation lab, skills lab, or clinical sites.
 If a student currently has a latex allergy/sensitivity or develops one during their time in the program, please notify the course and/or clinical instructor.
-Students must also notify NDSU Disability Services who will work with the student and course instructor to determine reasonable accommodations.
-Students should notify lab and simulation coordinators prior to those experiences to ensure that the accommodations determined by Disability Services are available for the experience. - 9.
-Exposure to Biohazard: During portions of the clinical experience of the Baccalaureate Nursing program, a student may be exposed to blood and body fluids of patients.
-Along with this exposure is the risk of Hepatitis B infection.
-Documentation of the completed Hepatitis B vaccination series or a signed waiver is required prior to participation in experiential education.
-Hepatitis B vaccines can be obtained from your healthcare provider or from the NDSU Student Wellness Center by appointment.
+Students must also notify NDSU Center for Accessibility and Disability Resources who will work with the student and course instructor to determine reasonable accommodations.
+Students should notify lab and simulation coordinators prior to those experiences to ensure that the accommodations determined by NDSU Center for Accessibility and Disability Resources are available for the experience.

-10. Immunization Documentation: Student contact with clients in the health care setting is accompanied by risk of exposure to communicable disease as well as responsibility to avoid spreading communicable disease.
+Student contact with clients in the health care setting is accompanied by risk of exposure to communicable disease as well as responsibility to avoid spreading communicable disease.
 Documenting immunization and disease status is the responsibility of the student.
-Copies of these records will be maintained in the School of Nursing Office.
+Electronic copies of these records will be maintained by the School of Nursing Office.